 6. Venture Capital as an Asset Class

-Venture capital is private investment in the shares of unlisted businesses.
+Venture capital is a type of private investment in the shares of unlisted businesses.

 Investors can participate in this investment activity by either making a large direct investment into a company during a funding round or by investing in a Venture Capital fund, such as a Venture Capital Trust (VCT).

 Reward – venture capital

 A VCT will pool investor monies and invest in a variety of small to medium sized businesses.
 Businesses of this nature have higher risks but also higher rewards.
 The best UK VCTs have returned in excess of 20% per annum to investors.

 While a large corporation might aim to increase its revenue by 10% per year, a medium sized business could feasibly double its revenues each year for an extended period, which could result in a significant increase in value for the investor.